raviprajapati2505/GSBgate/README.txt

 7. Perform a 'rake db:reset'.
 8. Precompile the assets with 'rake assets:precompile'.
 9. Create an Apache 'www.gsas.qa' vhost for the newly created folder.
-10. Instal the SSL certificate for 'www.gsas.qa'.
+10. Install the SSL certificate for 'www.gsas.qa'.
+11. For the chart generation in PDFs, run the following commands in the "chartgenerator" folder of the project:
+    - npm install
+    - pm2 start pm2-production.json

 == How to set up the cron jobs